 Dry Eyes: What Kind of Cure is This?

-A few weeks ago, I noticed my eyes were itchy again.
-This problem has appeared on and off over the past few years.
+“Sometime last year, I noticed my eyes were itchy again.
+The problem has appeared off and on over the past few years.
 When I was in Arequipa three years ago, my right eye was very itchy.
 I went to an ophthalmologist who said “esta irritado,” – (it’s irritated).
 He prescribed some medicine, mostly vitamin and herbal supplements and went on my way.
 Over a few weeks, the problem faded.
 I forgot about it.
+Was it cured?

 Now it was back.
-My right eye was quite itchy.
+My right eye was very itchy.

-The problem waxed and waned, over a few weeks, never going completely away.
-The left eye was starting to show some itchiness as well.
-Being in Canada, I decided to go first to my optometrist, with whom I had developed a trusting relationship, to see what he said.
-When I go there, he was a she.
-Or, perhaps more accurately, he was on holidays and I saw someone else.
+The problem has waxed and waned, over a few weeks, never going completely away.
+The left eye was starting to itch as well.
+I had an upcoming appointment with my optometrist, with whom I had developed a trusting relationship.
+I decided to ask about it, to see what he says.
+When I got there, he was a she.
+Actually, he was on holidays and I saw someone else.
 I was pre-examined and then sat down in the room where, normally, my eyes would be tested for glasses.

 The optometrist entered and asked a few questions.
 Looked at some pictures and at my eyes.
-Frankly, I don’t remember much.
-But, I remember what she said.
-I remember her cure.
+We discussed my ongoing eye status.
+Then I mentioned the itching.

 Your eyes are really dry.
 We could prescribe some eye drops…